coupa/foundation-go/README.md

-# Common Golang library for Coupa
+# Foundational Golang library for Coupa

-This repository hosts common golang code for use in all Golang based Coupa applications.
+This repository hosts foundational golang code for use in all Golang based Coupa applications.

 ## Getting Started